lit-mod-viz/narrative-time-space/annotator-guidelines.md

 ### 2.4 Suspending narrative, breaching narrative levels

-When a character narrates an eventful story situated in another time/space, breaching narrative levels, a scene change may occur, depending on whether the story immersively transports the reader to another time or place, or whether the story/memory is merely referenced.
+When a character narrates an eventful story situated in another time/space, breaching narrative levels, a scene change may occur.
+Consider whether the embedded story immersively transports the reader to another time or place, or whether the story/memory is merely referenced.
 What if the thing we jump to is not eventful?
-When a narrator suspends the event-story to make room for static descriptions or summary, this may also be a scene change.
-It depends on whether a time/space is described in such a way that it takes on flesh in the reader's mind.
+When a narrator suspends the event-story to make room for static descriptions or summary, this may also be a scene change, depending on whether some differentiated time or space is described in such a way that it takes on flesh in the reader's mind.

 **Example F**